lordch/todo-system/projects/Lawyer-Onboarding.md

 ---

-## Przypomnienie: Prostsze podejście
+## Motto

-**Problem:** Utknąłeś w budowaniu systemu - przesadziłeś, potrzebujesz prostszego podejścia.

-**Rozwiązanie dla Lawly:**
-1. ✅ Zacommituj co masz (zrobione dzisiaj)
-2. 📚 Zrozum kawałeczkami (następny krok)
-3. 🚀 Push i PR (potem)
-4. ⏭️ Nie myśl o całym systemie - jeden krok na raz

-**Motto:** "Good enough is good enough" - nie musi być perfekcyjne, musi działać.
+"Good enough is good enough" - nie musi być perfekcyjne, musi działać.